Making Greeting Card Collage from Old Greeting Cards

 Here's one easy way to reuse, remake, and recycle unwanted greeting cards

 Want to get rid of old or unwanted greeting cards?
-You could use them to create a greeting card collage.
+Turn them into greeting card collage creations.

 Another alternative is to trash them in the recycle bin.
 But where's the fun, challenge, and adventure in that?

 Besides, usually, putting together a collage greeting card art involves using new materials.

 But if the goal is to make a

 -usual card, then utilizing non -new materials is a good place to start.

 One option is to chop up the old cards into tiny confetti pieces.
 Then use the pieces to create the greeting card art.

 However, the collage card featured here follows a simpler